apsdsm/atfy_wtm/README.md

 # Required

-Please set a access token in Autify for Web (see: https://help.autify.com/docs/ja/integrate-with-api)
+You will need an active account for the platform/s you want to test on.

-Please set an access token in Autify for Mobile (see: https://help.autify.com/mobile/docs/ja/api-integration)
+Please set a access token in Autify for Web.
+You will need the token on hand for the init step. (see: https://help.autify.com/docs/ja/integrate-with-api)

-Please install the Autify CLI tool (see: https://help.autify.com/docs/ja/autify-command-line-interface)
+Please set an access token in Autify for Mobile.
+You will need the toen on hand for the init step. (see: https://help.autify.com/mobile/docs/ja/api-integration)

 # Usage